Peer to peer AC control with an inverter and a synchronous rectifier

 To view some variables.

-After stop i.e. in IDLE mode you can retrieve some data by pressing 'r'.
-It calls a
+After stop i.e. in IDLE mode you can retrieve some data by pressing r

 .